Please see note at bottom of the page!!!

 This engine has become the test bed for new ideas with the EFI system.
 Its easy to access and I drive it as part of my job… so it has to run.
 I have installed GM Smart DIS and runs about as the other systems, but is super simple.

-Due to limited interest and my time, I have decided it would be best to turn-over my information to someone that hopefully can use it to further the project.
+To keep the project moving forward, I have decided it would be best to turn-over my information to someone that will further the project.
 My focus needs to be on EFI.
-Ken Hand of Handy Car Care, email@example.com is going to continue with the project.
+Ken Hand of Handy Car Care, firstname.lastname@example.org is going to continue with the project.
 You can contact him directly with the email address.
 Thanks Ken!